kestra-io/docs/docs/administrator-guide/configuration/storage/README.md

 # Storage configuration

-Kestra needs an [internal storage](../../../architecture#storage) in order to store data processed by flow tasks (files from flow inputs and data stored as task outputs).
+Kestra needs an [internal storage](../../../architecture#storage) to store data processed by flow tasks (files from flow inputs and data stored as task outputs).

-The default internal storage is the local storage which is **not suitable for production** as it will store data inside a local folder on the host filesystem..
+The default internal storage is the local storage which is **not suitable for production** as it will store data inside a local folder on the host filesystem.

 Other internal storage types are:
 - [Storage GCS](#gcs) for [Google Cloud Storage](https://cloud.google.com/storage)